Nest-Analytics/Cloud-DevOps-Exercises/week-09/README-Exercise-1.md

-# Exercise 1 — Kubernetes Secrets on minikube - Security & IAM: Local Secrets
+# Exercise 1 — Kubernetes Secrets on minikube | Security & IAM: Local Secrets

 ---

 ## Overview

-You will create a Kubernetes Secret containing the Taskline app's config values, deploy the app to minikube using the provided manifests, and confirm it runs.
-You will then delete the secret and redeploy to see what breaks.
+You will create a Kubernetes Secret containing the Taskline app's config values, deploy the app to minikube using the provided manifests, and confirm it runs correctly.
+You will then delete the secret and redeploy to observe what breaks — and why.

 ---

 ## What You Need

 - minikube running: `minikube start --driver=docker`
-- kubectl connected to minikube: `kubectl config current-context` should print `minikube`
+- kubectl pointing at minikube: `kubectl config current-context` should print `minikube`
-- The Taskline app image built and loaded into minikube
+- The Taskline app source code

 ---